eperc/classify-song-genres/README.md

 ```bash
 conda env create -f environment.yml
 ```
-An environment named "used-cars" with necessary packages will be created.
+An environment named "csg" with necessary packages will be created.
 Use the command `conda activate csg` to use the environment.
 To return to your base environment, type `conda deactivate`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.